sendgrid/docs/source/Integrate/Frameworks/symfony.md

 {% anchor h3 %}
 Another Option
 {% endanchor %}
 If you want more flexibility, you can use partials to define the content of the emails.
-Add the a class such as **lib/myEmail.class.php**.
+Add a new class such as **lib/myEmail.class.php**.

 {% codeblock lang:php %}
 <?php